 Catholic?
 Episcopal?
 What’s the difference? was offered again on Sunday mornings in November 2013.

 Education for Ministry (EfM)

 EfM is a lay theological program, begun in 1975 by the School of Theology at Sewanee, which offers a grounding in the Christian tradition.
 The seminar format of weekly meetings provides deep opportunities for learning, reflection, spiritual growth, and eventual service.
 A trained mentor guides each of two groups meeting this school year at St. Paul's.
 Because the Diocese of New Hampshire is a sponsoring diocese for the program, tuition costs are reduced for students, and financial aid is available for St. Paul's parishioners.
 According to the EfM website, "While the course materials provide substantial academic content, the focus of the program is on life as ministry and in understanding that ministry."

 The EfM program, which can be completed in four years, provides Christians with the basic skills in theological reflection, which lay the foundation of Christian ministry.
 Through this process, students sharpen their skills of personal and cultural assessment and enhance their ability to be effective in a variety of ministries.

-There are two EfM classes meeting currently at St. Paul's and there will be another opportunity to join a group in fall 2014.
+There are three EfM classes meeting currently at St. Paul's and there will be another opportunity to join a group in fall 2014.

-On Wednesday evenings during the season of Advent 2012, we welcomed four special guests to St. Paul’s.
-Each one came from a different Christian denomination and each one brought his or her own perspective on this holy season.
+On Wednesday evenings during the season of Advent 2012, we welcomed four special guests to St. Paul’s for Perspectives on Advent.
+Each guest came from a different Christian denomination and each one brought his or her own perspective on this holy season.
 It was a wonderful opportunity to explore the many layers and angles of Advent, as we prepared ourselves for Emmanuel, God with us.